-Middle ear infections (otitis media) may occur in older children and adults (see see Otitis Media (Acute)) but are extremely common between the ages of 3 months and 3 years and often accompany the common cold.
+Middle ear infections (otitis media) may occur in older children and adults (see Otitis Media (Acute)) but are extremely common among children between the ages of 3 months and 3 years.
+These infections often accompany the common cold.
 Young children are particularly susceptible to middle ear infections for several reasons:

 Other important risk factors include

 The eustachian tube connects the middle ear with the nasal passages (Fig. 1: The Eustachian Tube: Keeping Air Pressure Equal) and helps balance air pressure in the middle ear with that in the environment.
 In older children and adults, the tube is relatively vertical, wide, and rigid, and secretions that pass into it from the nasal passages drain easily.
 In infants and younger children, the eustachian tube is more horizontal, narrower, less rigid, and shorter.
 Thus, the tube is thought to be more likely to become blocked by secretions and to collapse, trapping the secretions in or close to the middle ear and preventing ventilation of the middle ear (that is, blocking air from reaching it).
 Also, the secretions may contain viruses or bacteria, which multiply and cause infection.
 Or viruses and bacteria can move back up the short eustachian tube of infants, causing middle ear infections.

 At about the age of 6 months, infants become more susceptible to infection because they lose protection from their mother's antibodies, which they received through the placenta before birth.
 Breastfeeding seems to partially protect children from ear infections because breast milk contains the mother's antibodies.